 A lifter may be the second thing you buy.
 I thought I could get along without one, and did for several years.
 Then one night, my cover broke while we were moving it off the spa.
 We both blamed each other, but the reality is - it's hard Not to break a spa cover, when you don't use a cover lifter.
 I hear a lot of stories about people falling into the cover, or the wind picking it up and blowing it across the yard.
 A cover lifter prevents both of those from happening too!

 For towels, drinks, snacks, keys or phones, etc..., a spa side table can be used for so many things.
 You can buy resin tables that install into the side panels of the cabinet, or use a freestanding type of Console table.
-I have several (three!) tables that were made from rough hewn wood, kind of shabby chic, surrounding my hot tub.
+I have several (three!) tables that were made from rough hewed wood, kind of shabby chic, surrounding my hot tub.
 One of them is completely filled with plants, on the sunny side of the spa.
 You don't need 3, but some kind of table within arm's reach is a nice touch.

-As Carolyn pointed out in her recent blog post about spa chemical storage ideas, having a safe place to store spa chemicals is an important accessory.
+Having a safe place to store spa chemicals is an important accessory.
 It should be lockable, to keep it out of reach of children, and for the longest shelf life, store chemicals indoors, with consistent humidity and temperature levels.
 I use a Rubbermaid type of container - not lockable, but then we rarely have kids in our house.

 There are a number of cleaning tools out there, but you don't need most of them.
 What you really DO need, however - is a flat skimmer net, to fish out leaves or food, or anything floating on the water.
 And, you also need a Grit Getter or some type of vacuum to clean the floor and seats of the spa.
 Other than that, you don't need any other specific cleaning tools, except maybe a bottle brush, which is good for cleaning out the spa jets when you drain the tub.